qtepics/qtepics.github.io/structure.md

 In the case of qeframework, the include files are placed in top/include and the shared library/dll file is placed in top/lib/epics_host_arch.
 The qeframework plugin library is located in top/lib/epics_host_arch/designer.
-In the case of qegui, the executable is located in top/bin/epics_host_arch.
+In the case of qegui, this is located in top/bin/epics_host_arch.

 The use of the environment variable QE_TARGET_DIR may still be used to override this.

 Each code repository has a r3.4.2 tag which corresponds to the last SourceForge 3.4.2 release.
-The latest release is 4.1.2, and each repository has a corresponding r4.1.2 tag.
+The latest release is 3.7.1, and each repository has a corresponding r3.7.1 tag.

-<font size="-1">Last updated: Sat Dec 21 14:12:53 2024</font>
+<font size="-1">Last updated: <Mon Aug 26 12:34:18 AEST 2019/font>
 <br>